nisrinfrh/-Creating-an-executive-data-summary/README.md

 PROSSES DATA

-To create new columns for month and year, I crafted a formula in cell K2 utilizing the MONTH function,
+Create new columns for month and year, I crafted a formula in cell K2 utilizing the MONTH function,

 And another in cell L2 using the YEAR function.
 These formulas extracted the respective components from